Who We Are

 Luis Calderon

-Luis Calderon is director of partner, grower and resources for Reiter Affiliated Companies (RAC), the largest fresh, multi-berry producer in the world.
-With 12 years’ experience in the berry industry, Luis currently works closely with all partnerships and independent growers for RAC while also supporting the company’s land and water management.
+Luis Calderon is the director of partner, growers, and resources for Reiter Affiliated Companies (RAC), the largest fresh, multi-berry producer in the world.
+With 15 years of experience in the berry industry, Luis currently works closely with all partnerships and independent growers for RAC while also supporting the company’s land and water management.
 His previous experience includes farming berries in Ventura County and supporting agriculture in capacities such as HR Specialist and Workers Compensation Specialist.
-Born and raised in Ventura, Luis holds a Bachelor of Science degree in small business/entrepreneurship and a master’s in business administration from California Lutheran University.
+Born and raised in Ventura, Luis holds a Bachelor of Science degree in small business/entrepreneurship and a master’s degree in business administration from California Lutheran University.
 Luis is an alumnus of Class 49 of the California Agricultural Leadership Program.

 Director